Gravitational Entropy And The Second Law of Thermodynamics for Causal Observers

 In our setting the entropy of a part of space enclosed within a codimension-2 surface $\Sigma$ is given by an integral over $\Sigma$.
 We studied its variation along a causal curve $\gamma$ and, unlike most of the existing literature (see appendix \ref{apdx:overview}), we used the Stokes' theorem to write the entropy variation as an integral over a causal (rather than spacelike) codimension-1 hypersurface $\Gamma$; $\Gamma$ may be viewed as a causal boundary of our spacetime, see e.g. \cite{Adami:2022ktn}.
 Thus, one may view our main result \eqref{delta-S-main} as an expression of the Clausius law (energy conservation) and use \eqref{delta-S-main} to re-derive Einstein's field equations.
 The idea parallels that of Jacobson \cite{Jacobson:1995ab}, but now used for timelike (instead of null surfaces).
 In this picture, the left-hand-side of \eqref{delta-S-main} is like $T\delta S$ term, $N_{v}^{2}$ is the gravitational kinetic energy, $R_{vv}$ is the gravitational work $P_{eff}\delta V$ and $R_{lnln}$ term (more precisely the Weyl curvature components $C_{lnln}$) can be related to the energy content of local mass sources~\cite{Ashtekar:2004cn}.
 We leave the details of this derivation to a separate publication and just highlight the main concept: The CPSF yield (conserved) charge only once computed on-shell.
 Hence our formula for the entropy is expected to have the desired feature (such as local laws of thermodynamics) on-shell.
 The idea is that one can reverse the logic and derive field equations upon the assumption that these local laws of thermodynamics holds.
 Similar lines of ideas albeit for a null surface have been discussed for ``null surface thermodynamics''~\cite{Adami:2021kvx}.

 In our derivation/proof of the second law we focused on the Einstein gravity case.
-The starting point, i.e. the definition of entropy as the conserved charge associated with local boosts computed within CPSF, works for any diffeomorphism invariant higher curvature theories, using the formalism reviewed in supplemental material \ref{apdx:rev-CFSF} and \ref{apdx:Ent-Char}.
+The starting point, i.e. the definition of entropy as the conserved charge associated with local boosts computed within CPSF, works for any diffeomorphism invariant higher curvature theories, using the formalism reviewed in appendix \ref{apdx:rev-CFSF} and \ref{apdx:Ent-Char}.
 The rest of the analysis may be worked through in the same way, using geometric identities \eqref{Raych-Eqs}.
 One would then need to use appropriate energy conditions to discuss the sign of entropy variations \cite{progress-2ndlaw}.

-\textbf{Acknowledgment.} We thank Hamed Adami for valuable discussions and collaboration at early stages of this work.
+2mm \textbf{Acknowledgment.} We thank Hamed Adami for valuable discussions and collaboration at early stages of this work.
 We thank Kamal Hajian, Delong Kong and Vahid Taghiloo for comments on the draft.
 MMShJ acknowledges the hospitality of the Beijing Institute of Mathematical Sciences and Applications (BIMSA).
-The work of VRS is supported by the Iran National Science Foundation (INSF) under project No. 4031681.
+VRS is supported by the Iran National Science Foundation (INSF) under project No. 4031681.
+MMShJ and VRSh would like to acknowledge the support of INSF research chair No. 4045163.

 $ $